 Q: When will registration open for attending Ch1Con?

 A: It’s open now!
 You can learn more by visiting our Register page.

-A: If you don’t already own the books for the signing, we would prefer that you purchase your copies through our retailer (TBA).
+A: If you don’t already own the books for the signing, we would prefer that you purchase your copies through our retailer, Anderson’s Bookshop.
+(Books purchased through this order form will be delivered to you at the signing.)
 But also feel free to bring your own copies from home!